Climate and Average Weather Year Round in Managua Nicaragua

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Managua is September, with an average of 12.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 43% on September 18.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Managua experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.9 months, from April 12 to December 7, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around September 25, with an average total accumulation of 7.1 inches.
+The month with the most rain in Managua is September, with an average rainfall of 6.7 inches.

 The rainless period of the year lasts for 4.1 months, from December 7 to April 12.
-The least rain falls around January 14, with an average total accumulation of 0.0 inches.
+The month with the least rain in Managua is January, with an average rainfall of 0.0 inches.